crispinprojects/dbus-gtk4-demo/README.md

 "</method>"
 ```

 At this point I was wondering how do you represent the GVariants "as" and "a{sv}" with C code.
-My first attempt at creating a GVariant array of type 'as' (array of strings) used the GVariantBuilder approach.
-See code snip below.
+My first attempt at creating a GVariant array of type 'as' (array of strings) used the GVariantBuilder approach below.

 ```
 GVariantBuilder action_builder;